aboytard/EnduranceTest_ButtonMasher/README.md

 Here is only the socket server between Rpi and Laptop + detection buttom pressed

-BUTTON NOT CONENCTED TO THE URe5
+BUTTON NOT CONNECTED TO THE URe5

 ## Step 0: Test if the button are well connected